-Fatin Abbas’ novel, The Interventionists, is forthcoming from W. W. Norton & Co.
+Fatin Abbas’ novel, Ghost Season, is forthcoming from W. W. Norton & Co.
 Her short fiction has appeared in Granta, Freeman’s: The Best New Writing on Arrival, The Warwick Review, and Friction, and her journalism and review essays have appeared in Le Monde Diplomatique, The Nation, Die Zeit, Africa is a Country, Bidoun, African Arguments and openDemocracy, among other places.
 She has been a Miles Morland Foundation Writing Scholar (UK), a Fellow at the Akademie Schloss Solitude (Germany), and a Mophradat Writing Grant recipient (Belgium), and has been a Writer-in-Residence at the Jan Michalski Foundation for Writing and Literature (Switzerland), a Maison Baldwin St. Paul de Vence Writer-in-Residence (France), as well as an Austrian Federal Chancellery/KulturKontakt Artist-in-Residence (Austria).
 Born in Khartoum, Sudan and raised in New York, she gained her BA in English from the University of Cambridge, her PhD in Comparative Literature from Harvard University, and her MFA in Creative Writing from Hunter College, the City University of New York, where she was awarded both the Bernard Cohen Short Story Prize and the Miriam Weinberg Richter Award for her writing.
 She teaches as a Visiting Assistant Professor of Writing at the Pratt Institute, New York.